edgedb/edgedb-examples/flutter/README.md

-# flutter_example

-A new Flutter project.
+# Flutter + EdgeDB example

+An example Flutter project using EdgeDB.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is the default starting point for a Flutter application as created by `flutter create`, with a few changes to demonstrate how to get started with using EdgeDB.

+To try out this example:

+1. First run `edgedb project init`, follow the prompts to create a new development database instance.

+2. Run `flutter pub run build_runner build` to generate typed query methods for the `.edgeql` query files.

+3. Finally, run `flutter run`.

+For more details on EdgeDB or the Dart `edgedb` package, check out our docs: <https://www.edgedb.com/docs>.

 A few resources to get you started if this is your first Flutter project: